Chasith-Randima/salary-calculator-2024-Q2-63777752/README.md

 You can access the application online at [Salary-Calculator-2024-Q2-63777752](https://salary-calculator-2024-q2-63777752.vercel.app/).(https://salary-calculator-2024-q2-63777752.vercel.app/)

+### When checking mobile responsiveness, if you are using a brower to check the responsiveness , please refresh the page once you set the dimentionality you want.
+Otherwise styling might not adjust automatically if you move from desktop view to mobile view directly

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: